About the Author

 Doximity’s 2023 Physician Compensation Report shows that physicians as a whole make more money working for single-specialty practices, followed by multi-specialty groups, solo practices, and then hospitals.

-This same report shows that academic, urgent care and government positions are paying the least.
+This same report shows that ASCs, urgent care and government positions are paying the least.

 Radiologists and Their Student Loan Debt